kpedro88/ForwardCaloUpgrade/README.md

 	The folder macros/ shows some ROOT macros that can be used to analyze the output ROOT files from the simulation.
 	Documentation of these macros is in progress.
 (The code is commented to some degree.)

+	Basic instructions for g4_energy_res_comp.C:
+	* In the function init_samples(), the location of data files for each configuration is specified.
+	  Whenever you run with a new configuration, you should add it here with a unique number to be referenced by the subsequent analysis functions.

+	  The parameter v0 of this function specifies which version of the zero layer weight to use:
+	  0 = default (0.5), 1 = optimized by minimizing the RMS of the 50 GeV pion energy distribution (using g4_energy_res_comp_var0i.C),
+	  2 = optimized by minimizing the constant term of the jet energy resolution (using g4_energy_res_comp_var0j.C) For the nonuniformity studies, the default zero layer weight is fine.

+	  The arguments for the add_sample function are, in order: sample number, folder containing the input files, prefix for the input file names, legend text, ratio text, boolean for homogeneous ECAL, zero layer weight, HE extension weight (0 if no extension), supplemental legend text

+	* To calculate the jet resolution, run jobs for all of the default jet energies (20, 50, 100, 250, 500, 750 GeV).
+	  A run of 50 GeV pions is also necessary to calibrate the HCAL in the given configuration.
+	  (If the ECAL is non-homogeneous, a run of 50 GeV electrons is also necessary to calibrate the ECAL.) g4_plot_res() will plot the jet response or resolution for one configuration. g4_comp() will compare the jet response or resolution for two configurations. g4_multicomp() will compare the jet response or resolution for multiple configurations. run_g4_multicomp() can be modified to execute g4_multicomp() with a specified list of configurations.

+	* Running the macro:
+	  root -l
+	  .L g4_energy_res_comp.C+
+	  init_samples();
+	  g4_comp(0,1000,2,1,0,1);

 8) OTHER VERSIONS
 -----------------------------------------------------------------------------------------------------------------------------------------------